SithuSoe04/CSE110_Project/tritoncircles/server/API_Documentation.md

 Searches for users based on query parameters.

 ### Parameters
-- `req`: Request - The HTTP request object containing query parameters for filtering users.
+- `req: Request` - The HTTP request object containing query parameters for filtering users.
-- `res`: Response - The HTTP response object.
+- `res: Response` - The HTTP response object.
-- `db`: Database - The SQLite database instance.
+- `db: Database` - The SQLite database instance.

 ### Responses
 - 200 OK: A list of users matching the search criteria.